dwhiffing/fury/content/nato/us/navy/amphibious/usmc-air/body.md

 EA-6B from VMAQ-2 ‘Panthers’

-**OV-10D:** Although the OV-10 Bronco was supposed to be retiring in 1995, increased tension meant that since there was nothing available to replace them, they were retained.
-This decision freed up other resources such as the Harriers and USAF A-10s to focus on major threat areas while the Bronco looked after the low intensity Counter Insurgency (COIN) conflicts, primarily in Central America.
+**OV-10D:** Although the OV-10 Bronco was supposed to be retiring in 1995, but there was nothing available to replace them so the increased tension meant that they were retained.
+Keeping the Broncos frees up other resources such as Harriers and USAF A-10s to focus on major threat areas while the OV-10s look after the low intensity Counter Insurgency (COIN) conflicts, primarily in Central America.
 Of the 130 originally produced for the USMC, 51 remain.

 | USMC Aircraft |              |            |             |         |
 | ------------- | ------------ | ---------- | ----------- | ------- |